koddo/org-clock-statusbar-app/README.md

 ![](visual_explanation.gif?raw=true)

-Built for Mac OS X 10.8

 # How it works

+TODO: fix the link after release

-Install and run the app: https://github.com/koddo/OrgClockStatus/releases/download/0.1.0/OrgClockStatus.app.zip
+Install the app to `~/Applications` and run it: https://github.com/koddo/OrgClockStatus/releases/download/0.1.0/OrgClockStatus.app.zip

 It is controlled by AppleScript: